Inside the ‘incredibly challenging’ effort by GM and Ventec to make more ventilators for coronavirus fight

 Kiple wouldn’t confirm a final tally, saying GM, Ventec and the government will use the next two weeks to get a firmer grasp on how many ventilators are needed.

 Kiple remains on the phone daily making sure the ability to build what’s needed is available come mid-April.
-Sleep is minimal and he said some calls, especially from overwhelmed hospital staff, take an emotional toll.
+Sleep is minimal, and he said some calls, especially from overwhelmed hospital staff, take an emotional toll.

 “When you try to get to the moon, you know where it is and can look at the moon,” he said.
 “We don’t know where this is.
 It’s a moving target.
 We don’t know how big it’s going to be and it’s incredibly challenging.”